CPGs: 6 Key Steps to a Successful DTC Launch

 4) Planning: Chart your roadmap

-The ability and importance of being agile and quick to respond to consumer trends should not be overlooked during the platform selection process .
+The ability and importance of being agile and quick to respond to consumer trends should not be overlooked during the platform selection process.
 Legacy CMS platforms that many of the largest CPG companies rely on are too clunky, hardly user-friendly, and unequipped to adapt to today's fast-moving consumer environment.
 Having a flexible and agile platform like Shopify or BigCommerce means that if there's a topical news event or pop culture controversy that helps you to target your product to consumers, you can leverage it on the fly.
+If you’re an enterprise with global scale and the need to personalize communications to millions of customers, AEM or Salesforce may be a better option for you.

 Another hallmark of DTC success is careful consideration about fulfillment —namely, whether to build fulfillment capabilities in-house or partner with third parties.
 Decisions about which parts of the value chain to control and which to outsource should be informed by current in-house capabilities.